Zhanglab-IOZ/Polymorphic-Duplication/Code/README.md

 # GeneDuplication
-In-house pipeline of the gene duplication project.

-This is the pipeline for our own split-read based calling process.
+Here is the pipeline for our own split-read based calling process.

 1, align by novoalign